yvan-sraka/esgi-rust/src/ch1/rust-syntax.md

--   2. Setup a Rust dev environment with <https://rustup.rs>, and a code editor (<https://www.rust-lang.org/tools>) with RLS support (<https://github.com/rust-lang/rls>) and be sure to not have just the VSCode extension but to install it with command `rustup component add rls rust-analysis rust-src`
+-   2. Setup a Rust dev environment with <https://rustup.rs>, and a code editor (<https://www.rust-lang.org/tools>) with RLS support (<https://github.com/rust-lang/rls>) and be sure not to have only the VSCode extension but to install it with the command `rustup component add rls rust-analysis rust-src`

 > **N.B.** People on Windows should read this